paperai/pdfanno/README.md

 # PDFAnno
 PDFAnno is a browser-based linguistic annotation tool for PDF documents.
-It offers functions for various types of linguistic annotations, including part-of-speech, named entity, dependency relation, and coreference chain.
+It offers functions for annotating labels and relations on PDF.
+For natural language processing, it is suitable for annotating named entity spans, dependency relation, and coreference chain.

 [Online Demo](https://paperai.github.io/pdfanno/)
 **It is highly recommended to use the latest version of Google Chrome.**